"Jackal! With a connection!"

 - The intro to "Totentanz" is actually a direct cover of a Franz Liszt piece.

 - Darker and Edgier / Lighter and Softer: Zigzagged.
-Going from "R.I.P." to "Punishment For Decadence" shows some notable changes, taking down the neo-classical playing a little bit and adding more lyrics on politics, then gets a little more darker with "No More Color" due to the more thrashier/aggressive playing, then back a little lighter with "Mental Vortex" and "Grin" with slighty slower playing but a creepy atmosphere in many songs.
+Going from "R.I.P." to "Punishment For Decadence" shows some notable changes, taking down the neo-classical playing a little bit and adding more lyrics on politics, then gets a little more darker with "No More Color" due to the more thrashier/aggressive playing, then back a little lighter with "Mental Vortex", and then even darker with "Grin", which had a slower, heavier sound and an often creepy atmosphere.

 - Iconic Song Request: When in their prime, "Masked Jackal" was a top contender.